 Training is an essential component to ensuring the technician's health and well-being and every given moment during their shift.
 This requires their employer to provide on-the-job assistive training, which includes documented procedures and policies on how to perform duties safely in any work environment.

-We Can Help You with Your Compensation Claim
+We Can Help You with Your HVAC Injury Compensation Claim

 Our attorneys assist injured HVAC Workers recover financial compensation under the IL Worker's Compensation Act and through civil lawsuits.
 Call our office now for a Free Case Review.